microsoft/teams-ai/python/samples/04.ai.a.teamsChefBot/README.md

     - Use the current `https` URL you were given by running ngrok.
 Append with the path `/api/messages` used by this sample.
     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)

-1. Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
+1. Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration, as well as the Azure Open AI key, endpoint and `text-davinci-003` model's deployment name.
 (Note the App Password is referred to as the "client secret" in the Azure Portal and you can always create a new client secret anytime.)

 1. **_This step is specific to Teams._**